emilstricker/sykl/sykl-question-prompt.md

 - [ ] Does DEL B build meaningfully on DEL A?
 - [ ] Is all text properly formatted for JSON?
 - [ ] Are newlines properly indicated with \n?
+- [ ] Are the questions open-ended and encourage creative problem-solving?